-During storage, some of the solvent may evaporate through the threads (this happens typically during long storage times and with high storage temperatures and volatile eluents).
+During storage, some of the solvent may evaporate through the threads (this typically happens during long storage times and with high storage temperatures and volatile eluents).
 It is good practice to keep columns with volatile eluents in a refrigerator when not in use, to prevent solvent evaporation.
-It is an indication of a partially evaporated column solvent, if the expected pressure does not build up or the pump constantly readjusts the flow.
-In this case, reduce the flow down to 0.1 mL/min at once (to prevent damaging the packing) and fill the column until no more bubbles appear at the column outlet and column backpressure is stable.
-Now add the next column using the above mentioned procedure for installation until each column is installed in your system.
+It is an indication of a partially evaporated column solvent if the expected pressure does not build up or the pump constantly readjusts the flow.
+In this case, immediately reduce the flow down to 0.1 mL/min (to prevent damage to the packing) and fill the column until no more bubbles appear at the column outlet and column backpressure is stable.
+Then add the next column using the previously mentioned installation procedure until each column is installed in your system.

-If you want to install a complete set of columns whose solvent has been partially evaporated, you can connect all columns when solvent appears from the previous column.
+If you want to install a complete set of columns where the solvent has been partially evaporated, you can connect all columns when solvent appears from the previous column.
 The flow rate can then be set to 0.1 mL/min unattended (for example overnight) with no negative effects.